CogitatorTech/infera/docs/README.md

 select infera_is_model_loaded('squeezenet');
 -- Output: true or false

--- Get detailed metadata for a specific model select infera_get_model_info('squeezenet');
+-- Get detailed metadata for a specific model (errors if the model is not loaded) select infera_get_model_info('squeezenet');
 /* Output:
 {